Cambodian court gives suspended sentences to labor leaders

-PHNOM PENH, Cambodia (AP) — Six Cambodian union leaders have each received suspended 2 1/2-year prison terms in connection with labor protests about five years ago in which four garment workers were killed and around 20 others hurt.
+PHNOM PENH, Cambodia (AP) — Six Cambodian union leaders on Tuesday each received suspended 2 1/2-year prison terms in connection with labor protests about five years ago in which four garment workers were killed and around 20 others hurt.

-The Phnom Penh Municipal Court on Tuesday found the labor leaders guilty on four charges involving violence and property at protests on the outskirts of Phnom Penh.
+The Phnom Penh Municipal Court found the labor leaders guilty on four charges involving violence and property damage at protests on the outskirts of Phnom Penh.
+The court also ordered the six to jointly pay in compensation of 35 million riels ($8,750) to two policemen said to have been victims of protest violence.

 The relatively lenient sentences appeared to be part of an effort by Prime Minister Hun Sen’s government to soften its image as an authoritarian regime.
+It has faced sanctions from Western nations that accuse it of suppressing human and democratic rights, pointing especially to this year’s general election which they charged was neither free nor fair because the only credible opposition party had been dissolved and its candidates barred from politics.

-The casualties occurred in early January 2014 where police opened fire on striking factory workers who were demanding the minimum wage be doubled.
+The casualties in early January 2014 occurred when police opened fire on striking factory workers who were demanding the minimum wage be doubled.
 Police claimed they were defending themselves after several hundred workers blocking a road began burning tires and throwing objects at them.

 Most Read Business Stories